GeoscienceAustralia/galileoQC/CONTRIBUTING.md

 - Pull requests may include copyright in the source code header by the contributor if the contribution is significant or the contributor wants to claim copyright on their contribution.
 - All contributors shall be listed on the __pe*ga*susQC__ github repository.
-- Unclaimed copyright, by default, is assigned to the main copyright holders as specified in https://github.com/GeoscienceAustralia/pegasusQC/blob/main/LICENSE
+- Unclaimed copyright, by default, is assigned to the main copyright holders as specified in the [license](https://github.com/GeoscienceAustralia/pegasusQC/blob/main/LICENSE).

 ### Version Control Branching